p-e-w/argos/README.md

 [<img src="https://img.shields.io/badge/extensions.gnome.org-Argos-9999ff.svg" height="30">](https://extensions.gnome.org/extension/1176/argos/)

+If you have a recent version of GNOME Software, you can also install Argos directly from there by simply searching for it.
+Note that this method may not always get you the latest release of Argos.

 ### Manually

 Clone the repository, then copy or symlink the directory `argos@pew.worldwidemann.com` into `~/.local/share/gnome-shell/extensions`.
 Restart GNOME Shell by pressing <kbd>Alt+F2</kbd>, then entering `r`.
 On some systems, you may additionally have to enable the Argos extension using GNOME Tweak Tool.